 - You will get put in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- First, have to answer some simple questions, such as what is your legal name, home address, birthdate and contact person.
+- First, have to answer some simple questions, such as what your legal name is, home address, birthdate and contact person.

 - Also, you will also be asked about your mental and medical history.

 - You will be given an inmate ID.

 - You will get fingerprinted.